Tuesday training - everyone is welcome at our low-key local orienteering every week.

 IMPORTANT COVID-RELATED INFORMATION

-Do not come if you or anyone in your household feel unwell or have any Covid-19 symptoms (well documented elsewhere).
+Please do not come if you or anyone in your household feel unwell or have any Covid-19 symptoms (well documented elsewhere).
 Also, do not attend if you or anyone in your household have been told to isolate or quarantine.
 People in higher risk categories should be aware that meeting a group of people does increase the possibility of them becoming infected.
 Of course we hope that everyone will be vaccinated, but would remind you that even when you've had both shots and your booster, you should still keep your distance and follow the proper hygiene measures.

 The fact that orienteering is an outdoor sport where we disperse across the area is very much in our favour, and we know the social aspect is important to the club but we urge you to keep your distance, even outdoors.